epsy/repeated_test/README.rst

 ------------

 Python's |ut|_ modules helps in performing various forms of automated testing.
-One writes a class deriving from |tc|_ and adds various ``test_xyz`` methods, and test runners run these tests, keeping count of succesful tests, failed tests and produces a trace of the causes of these failures.
+One writes a class deriving from |tc|_ and adds various ``test_xyz`` methods.
+Test runners run these tests, keeping count of succesful and failed tests, and produces a trace with the causes of these failures.

 Sometimes it makes sense to have one test be carried out for a large amount of different inputs.
-This module aims to provide an efficient way to deal with such situations.
+This module aims to provide an efficient way to do this.

-It does so by allowing you to write fixtures (inputs) as plain members of a class, and bind a test function to them.
+It allows you to write fixtures (inputs) as plain members of a class, and bind a test function to them.
 This test function is called for each fixture as you will see below.
 The produced class is a |tc|_ subclass, so it is compatible with |ut|_ and other |ut|-compatible test runners.